tsy0716/au-nz-jobs/README.md

 SEEK.

 ## About
-I am a data scientist based in AU/NZ.
 I found it quite overwhelming to search jobs from SEEK.
 It needs lots of clicks and time to find the right jobs.
 Going deeper, if you want to have a better understanding of the trends of the job market, there isn't a handy tool to download the jobs and do some analysis.